Password Synchronization with OpenLDAP Server

 In this post, we’ll go over how to configure an OpenLDAP server with ADSelfService Plus for password synchronization.
 OpenLDAP is meant for frequent queries and infrequent updates.
 The authentication for the OpenLDAP server must be secured, as these servers can be used for a plethora of purposes.
 An OpenLDAP server can be used as storage for DNS, a centralized authentication account (POSIX account), a shared calendar, a shared address book, and more.

-The following section will take you through the steps to configure OpenLDAP server with ADSelfService Plus, for password synchronization.
+The following section will take you through the steps to configure an OpenLDAP server with ADSelfService Plus for password synchronization.

-Note: The username and password must belong to the administrator account of the server in which OpenLDAP is installed.
+Note: The username and password must belong to the administrator account of the OpenLDAP server.

 Read more about the password synchronization feature of ADSelfService Plus, here.

 Need further assistance?
 Fill this form, and we'll contact you rightaway.

 Free Active Directory users from attending lengthy help desk calls by allowing them to self-service their password resets/ account unlock tasks.
 Hassle-free password change for Active Directory users with ADSelfService Plus ‘Change Password’ console.

 Get seamless one-click access to 100+ cloud applications.
 With enterprise single sign-on, users can access all their cloud applications with their Active Directory credentials.
 Thanks to ADSelfService Plus!